SoftwareHeritage/swhapguide/swhap@inria.md

 Via the Github interface you can edit the `Read.me` file, using the actual name of your software.
 To edit a file in Github click on the pencil symbol.
 When you are done editing, click on `Commit` to save your changes.

-To start working, we create a local copy on our computer, cloning this repository[^8].
-By clicking on the green button `Code` (Figure {@fig:cmm_wb_inst}), we get a link that we can use for this purpose in the following command from the command line:
+To start working, we create a local copy on our computer, cloning this repository.
+By clicking on the green button `Code`, we get a link that we can use for this purpose in the following command from the command line:

 `git clone git@github.com:mathfichen/MySoftware_Workbench.git`